 - A view implementation user control for the view implementation.
 The class has the SmartPart attribute, derives from UserControl, and implements the view interface.
 It contains a reference to its presenter.
 You modify this class to call the presenter for user interface actions that affect other views or business logic.

 - A presenter class for the view.
 This class extends the Presenter base class and contains the business logic for the view.
 You modify this class to update the view for your business logic.

 If you selected the Create a folder for the view check box, you will have a new folder created that contains the preceding items.
-Figure 3 illustrates the solution structure after executing the View (with presenter) recipe.
+Figure 3 illustrates the solution structure after the View (with presenter) recipe is executed.